magic-script/magic-script-components/docs/components/DatePicker.md

 | color    | vec4    |         N/A        | Sets the DatePicker component's color.
 This does not affect the label.                                                                                                                                                                                                                                                                                                                                                              |
 | date     | string  |         N/A        | Sets the date manually.
 This only has an affect when not currently focused.                                                                                                                                                                                                                                                                                                                                                         |
 | showHint | boolean |       ????         | To show the selected Date eg. 01/01/2019 or the format hint eg. MM/DD/YYYY.
 This will only have an affect when not currently focused.
 The full hint is always displayed on creation.
 Each field will continue to show the hint, ie MM or DD or YYYYY, until that field is focused.
 This can override that behavior and display the Date immediately if desired.
 The full Date will be shown when the user confirms a selected Date. |

+## Investigate before release:
+- showHint is not implemented in Android